AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   $
     { i in I : mM_i sat phi } in cal(U) <=> { i in I : mM_i sat phi_1 } in.not cal(U)
   $
   which is exactly what we want.
-This also gives us the disjunction case
+This also gives us the disjunction case.
   - For $phi = exists psi$ we have
   $
     uproduct sat phi <=> exists (a_i) in product mM_i : uproduct sat psi([a_i])